 - Aarushi murder case: HC rejects Talwars' plea to examine 14 witnesses

 She vividly remembers looking forward to watching Bollywood movies as a child.
-Although the light-eyed Raj Kapoor was a heartthrob among her fellow Ukrainians, Aneta Krilenko watched the films for their romance, drama, tragedy and happy endings.
-While her fascination with Bollywood was the reason why, at 21, she decided to explore India, it was the opportunity to work in the Indian television industry that made her stay.
-Now married to an Indian, Krilenko is settled in Mumbai and earns her living by dubbing Indian television shows in Russian.
+Although the light-eyed Raj Kapoor was a heartthrob among her fellow Ukrainians, Aneta Krilenko watched these films for their romance, drama, tears, tragedy and happy endings.
+While her fascination with Bollywood was the reason that she, at 21, decided to explore India, it was the opportunity to work in the Indian television industry that made her stay back.
+Now married to an Indian, Krilenko is settled in Mumbai and dubs Indian television shows in Russian.

-"Indian shows have been popular in Russia, Ukraine and several other Commonwealth countries since a decade.
-I was hooked to some that were were dubbed in Russian.
-But when I came to India, I got to watch them in their original form, which also helped me pick up Hindi.
-This worked in my favour and I soon found myself dubbing for several Hindi shows to be telecast back home," explains Krilenko, 27, who dubs for Zee's Pavitra Rishta.
+"Indian shows have been popular in Russia, Ukraine and several other Commonwealth countries for a decade.
+I was hooked to some of them, which were dubbed in Russian.
+When I came to India, I got to watch them in their original form, which also helped me pick up Hindi.
+This worked in my favour and I soon found myself dubbing for several Hindi shows in Russian to be telecast back home," says 27-year-old Krilenko, who dubs for Zee's Pavitra Rishta.

-This comes in spite of the fact that Indian intellectuals snub Hindi general entertainment shows, sighting production quality and commendable scripts on offer by American and British channels.
+This comes despite the fact that Indian intellectuals snub Hindi general entertainment shows, sighting production quality and commendable scripts on offer by American and British channels.
 But Gul Khan of 4 Lions Films, the producers of shows such as Arjun and Iss Pyaar Ko Kya Naam Doon? on Star Plus, explains that the family-oriented stories of Indian shows connect with these audiences.
-The culture in many of these countries — unlike the US and UK — emphasises on family values.
-That is where these shows strike a chord with the audience.
+The culture in many of these countries — unlike in the US and the UK — emphasises on family values.

 - 'Sophisticated' Indian cyberattacks targeted Pak military sites: Report